 Blue Eyes: Shadows with bronze or peachy tones help blue eyes pop.
 Slate gray is another great option.

 Green Eyes: A plum-colored shadow looks very flattering if you have green or hazel eyes.
-Rusty shades are also gorgeous.
+Copper is also gorgeous.

-Brown Eyes: If you're a brown-eyed girl you're lucky because most shades look great on you.
-But gold or purple hues are especially flattering
+Brown Eyes: If you're a brown-eyed girl, most shades look great on you.
+But gold or purple hues are especially flattering.

 You might be tempted to open an eyeshadow palette and just have at it, but it's important to know which sections correspond to each part of your eye.
 Trust us, there's a method to all this palette madness!
 There's a variety of palettes out there, but here's a general breakdown of your basic eyeshadow quad palette (the NYX Professional Makeup Ultimate Eyeshadow Palette in Warm Neutrals is a great one to start with).

 Lightest color: This is your base color.
 Apply this shade from your upper lash line all the way up to right beneath your brow.
 You can also use this color in the inner corner of your eye to add a bit of brightness.

 Second lightest: This is your lid color, as it’s slightly darker than the base.
 Brush this over your lid from your upper lash line to your crease.

 Second darkest: This is applied to the crease for a contouring effect.
 This should go over the area where your brow bone meets your lid to create definition.